 Aweber Pricing

-Aweber offers two types of pricing plans, namely the Free and Pro plans.
+Aweber offers two types of pricing plans to email marketing, namely the Free plans and Paid plans.
 Should you choose to utilize the free plan for your business, you have access to most of the features provided by the platform as long as your email list consists of 500 or fewer subscribers.

-Aweber Pro, on the other hand, charges your business for hosting and an email list based on the number of subscribers that you have.
+Aweber Paid pland, on the other hand, charges your business for hosting and an email list based on the number of subscribers that you have.
 The fee that it charges is a monthly charge and increases as the number of subscribers you have increased.
 The pricing is as follows:

 Should your business’ subscriber list exceed 25,000 subscribers, then you need to contact Aweber for a quote suited specifically to your needs.